tommycarpi/recsys-polimi/README.md

 - Ervin Kamberoski

 <br>
-There 2 thesis works here
+There 2 thesis works here: <br>
-1. Related to the ensemble techniques
+1. Related to the ensemble techniques <br>
 2. Related to basic learners for `content-based` and `collaborative filtering`techniques

 # Dataset